SriramKodey/Automated_Pitch_Measurement/README.md

 # Automated_Pitch_Measurement

-A rotation invariant novel method for no-contact automatic measurement of screw pitch has been developed.
+A novel method has been developed for no-contact automatic measurement of screw pitch.
+It is also rotation invariant

 ## Further details and source code will be updated after publication.